sonic-net/SONiC/doc/hld_template.md

 This section covers the changes that are required in the SONiC architecture.
 In general, it is expected that the current architecture is not changed.
 This section should explain how the new feature/enhancement (module/sub-module) fits in the existing architecture.

+If this feature is a SONiC Application Extension mention which changes (if any) needed in the Application Extension infrastructure to support new feature.

 ### High-Level Design

 This section covers the high level design of the feature/enhancement.
 This section covers the following points in detail.

+	- Is it a built-in SONiC feature or a SONiC Application Extension?
 	- What are the modules and sub-modules that are modified for this design?
 	- What are the repositories that would be changed?
 	- Module/sub-module interfaces and dependencies.